FredLackey/ec2-ai-army/README.md

 # EC2 AI Host Army

-This Terraform project deploys a configurable number of Ubuntu EC2 instances in AWS, intended for AI-related workloads.
-The project is organized into separate modules for VPC and instance management.
+This Terraform project deploys a configurable number of Ubuntu EC2 instances in AWS, **pre-configured with the most popular terminal-based AI clients and development tools**.
+Each instance comes ready-to-use with Claude CLI, Grok CLI, Gemini CLI, and other AI tools already installed and configured.

+The project is organized into separate modules for VPC and instance management, providing a complete infrastructure solution for AI development and experimentation.

 ## State Buckets:
 - VPC Module: tfstate-ai-army-vpc